This set of Engineering Materials & Metallurgy Multiple Choice Questions & Answers (MCQs) focuses on “Hardening and Hardenability”.

 9. Hardenability of a material can be measured using __________ test.

 a) Jominy end-quench

 Explanation: Hardenability is the measure of inclination of a material to achieve hardness.
-It is affected by the alloying elements in the material and the grain sizes.
+It is affected by the alloying elements in the material and grain sizes.
 The hardenability of the material can be measured using the Jominy end-quench test method.
-Charpy and Izod are impact testing methods, whereas Rockwell is a hardness testing scale.
+Charpy and Izod impact testing methods, whereas Rockwell is a hardness testing scale.